Moduli spaces of rational curves on Fano threefolds: Introduction

 There are some examples of Fano threefolds for which the components of $\overline{\Rat}(X)$ were calculated previously.
 Lines and conics on Fano threefolds are well studied due to their relations to the classification theory, and there is an extensive literature initiated by works of Iskovskikh \cite{Isk77}, \cite{FanoII}, and \cite{Isk79}.
 See \cite{iskov} and \cite{KPS18} for more information and references.
 For rational curves of higher degree, cubic threefolds were addressed in \cite{CS09} and intersections of two quadrics were handled by \cite{Cas04}. \cite{LTCompos} and \cite{LTJAG} proved some partial results for Fano threefolds of Picard rank $1$.
 There are more general results for homogeneous varieties (\cite{Thomsen98}, \cite{KP01}) and for toric varieties (\cite{Bourqui12}) which can be applied to Fano threefolds of the appropriate type.

 There are two technical advances which distinguish the results of this paper from previous work.
-First, we fully describe the behavior of the $a$ and $b$ invariants for Fano threefolds.
-By appealing to the Minimal Model Program for threefolds and the classification results of \cite{Kawakita05}, we give a complete classification of the generically finite maps $f: Y \to X$ such that $a(Y,-f^{*}K_{X}) \geq a(X,-K_{X})$, finishing a project initiated in \cite{LTT18} and \cite{LT16}.
+First, we fully describe the behavior of the $a$ and $b$ invariants for Fano threefolds with $-K_X$ very ample.
+By appealing to the Minimal Model Program for threefolds and the classification results of \cite{Kawakita05}, we give a complete classification of the generically finite maps $f: Y \to X$ such that $a(Y,-f^{*}K_{X}) \geq a(X,-K_{X})$ and $-K_X$ is very ample, finishing a project initiated in \cite{LTT18} and \cite{LT16}.
 This classification allows us to leverage the theory of Geometric Manin's Conjecture to classify pathological components of $\overline{\Rat}(X)$.
 (Our work can also be used to describe the conjectural exceptional set in Manin's Conjecture for a Fano threefold defined over a number field which is proposed in \cite{LST18}.)

 Second, we give a general and conceptual proof of Movable Bend-and-Break for Fano threefolds.
 In particular our work clarifies and greatly extends the ad hoc approach used to prove a special case in \cite{LTJAG}.
 To prove Movable Bend-and-Break for a family of free curves, the key idea is to impose as many point and curve incidences as possible on a one-dimensional subfamily.
 Using the geometry of these incidence correspondences we are able to constrain the possible outcomes of Mori's Bend-and-Break Lemma.